-One thing that occurs with aging but not necessarily the result of aging is age spots.
-Age spots are typically brown spots that occur on the sun-exposed skin.
+One thing that occurs with aging but not necessarily the result of aging are age spots sometimes known as liver spots.
+Such age blemishes are typically brown spots that occur on the sun-exposed skin.
+They are flat.
 They are usually various shades of brown in color but can be red or black.
 Age spots are caused by sun exposure and also known as solar lentigo (sun spot – loosely translated).

 In the past they were thought to be caused by liver disease and were called liver spots.
 Age spots differ from moles in that age spots are flat while moles are a raised areas on the skin.
 Age spots are similar to freckles, but freckles are primarily genetically based.
 Age spots become more common after age 40 but can occur sooner for the sun worshipers.